 The main difference between Plan N vs. Plan G is that Plan N does not cover Part B excess charges.
 This means if your doctor charges more than the Medicare-approved amount, you would be responsible for that difference.
 For individuals who don’t visit the doctor often and are comfortable with small, predictable copays, Plan N can be a smart way to save money each month without sacrificing major medical coverage.

-Other Plans to Know
+Are There Other Plans to Consider?

 While G and N get most of the attention, it’s helpful to know a few other options exist.
 Plans K and L are designed with more cost-sharing.
 They have lower monthly premiums, but you pay a percentage of your medical costs until you reach a set out-of-pocket maximum for the year.
 Once you hit that limit, the plan covers 100% of your approved services for the rest of the year.